 You can also use the round starlight peppermint candies or candy canes.
 In this case, you will need to crush these candies to make small pieces.
 And, yes, you will most likely get peppermint dust everywhere.

 Try to find the red and green peppermints that make this fudge very festive for Christmas.

 Sweetened Condensed Milk - this is going to bind the melted chocolates, add some sweetness and make the fudge creamy.
 Make sure you are not using evaporated milk.

 Peppermint Oil or extract - I love LorAnn's oils for candy making since they have a very concentrated flavor, but you can also use peppermint extract.

 🥄Let's make fudge

 Step 1.
-Prepare an 8″ x 8″ square pan by cutting a piece of parchment paper to fit the bottom of the pan with enough paper coming up over the edge of the pan so you can easily pull the fudge out of the pan for cutting.
+Prepare an 8" x 8" square pan by cutting a piece of parchment paper to fit the bottom of the pan with enough paper coming up over the edge of the pan so you can easily lift the fudge out of the pan for cutting.

-Option 2 – If you are using the pre-crushed mints you just need to measure these out.
+Option 2 - If you are using the pre-crushed peppermint candy you just need to measure these out.